 For example, if most of the money in a joint bank account came from one spouse’s work income and investment profits, a 50/50 split of that account’s contents may or may not be fair under the circumstances.
 An equitable distribution could result in a proportionately higher percentage of those assets being awarded to the higher-earning spouse, however, in a long-term marriage or where the parties have children together an even split of the assets may still be most appropriate.
 Other factors that may play into a court’s decision on property division include:

-A lawyer familiar with state laws regarding the allocation of marital property can work with an individual spouse to emphasize certain factors over others to obtain a favorable court ruling.
+A lawyer familiar with state laws regarding the allocation of marital property can work with a Hartford spouse to emphasize certain factors over others to obtain a favorable court ruling.

 In most situations, state law makes no distinction between marital and private property.
 Under Connecticut General Statutes §46b-81, courts overseeing divorces have the authority to treat all property owned by both parties as marital property.